grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.hover.background.color**

-The color of the RadioButton border when hovered over.
+The color of the Box surronding the RadioButton
+    when hovered over.
 Expects `string | { dark: string, light: string }`.

 Defaults to